 1. Type references in using the New Reference template (most time consuming, prone to errors and not recommended except as last resort).

-2. Direct export is available from some databases, including Web of Science, BIOSIS, INSPEC, and Zoological Record.
+2. Direct export is available from some databases, including Web of Science, BIOSIS, and Zoological Record.
 This enables the saving of records directly into EndNote rather than having to save to a file on the desktop and then importing.
 It saves a few clicks.

 3. Online Search feature to search article databases or library catalogs from within EndNote.